Flowpack/varnish/Documentation/Index.rst

 the ``X-Cache-Tags`` contains all tags used on the page, needed for cache clearing.
 The tags are collected by replacing the TypoScript Content Cache frontend with a custom one, that allows for retrieving the meta data (tags) for existing entries.
 This is taken being done in the ``CacheControlService``.
-If a uncached segment needs to be ignored for determining if a page can be cached, the ``mocVarnishIgnoreUncached`` variable can be used in the TypoScript cache configuration.
+If a uncached segment needs to be ignored for determining if a page can be cached, the ``flowpackVarnishIgnoreUncached`` variable can be used in the TypoScript cache configuration.
 This can be useful in case of a uncached segment that depends on ``GET`` parameters, which means the URL is different thus a separate Varnish cache entry, but the page is mostly identical except for the segment.
 Alternatively this can be solved by adding the ``GET`` parameter to the cache ``entryIdentifier``.